updatecli/website/content/en/blog/2024/05/welcome_releasepost.md

 ### Updatecli Policy

-On the Updatecli project, we are using this policy:
+On the Updatecli project, we are using this Update policy:

 ->  [ghcr.io/updatecli/policies/releasepost/releasepost:0.1.0](https://github.com/updatecli/policies/pkgs/container/policies%2Freleasepost%2Freleasepost)